superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 Haystack provides a wide variety of pipeline components.
 For our purposes, we require Haystack's LinkContentFetcher and HTMLToDocument modules.
 Typically, components in Haystack are first defined, then added to a pipeline.
 Constructing and configuring our pipeline with these building blocks ensures that they'll all be executed automatically when the pipeline is run.

-**If**, on the other hand, **we wanted to run our components individually**, we could do that as follows.
-But this approach is **not advised** outside of the development environment.
+**If**, on the other hand, **we wanted to run our components individually**, we could do that as follows, though this approach is **not advised** outside of the development environment.

 ```python
 # In VectorHub tutorial, What better to fetch than text from VectorHub itself?
 fetched = link_fetcher.run(urls=["<https://superlinked.com/vectorhub/>"])
 converted = converter.run(sources=fetched["streams"])
 ```

 We recommend _not_ running your components individually.
 Pipelines offer a cleaner, more streamlined interface for executing all the modules in our code.

-Now that we have our pipeline and data source set up, let's turn to specific Advanced RAG pre-retrieval, retrieval, and post-retrieval techniques that will improve the quality and relevance of the retrieved information, and solve the issues that plague naive RAG: low retrieval precision, hallucination in generated responses, and ineffective integration of retrieved context into generated output.
+Now that we have our pipeline and data source set up, let's turn to specific advanced RAG pre-retrieval, retrieval, and post-retrieval techniques that will improve the quality and relevance of the retrieved information, and solve the issues that plague naive RAG: low retrieval precision, hallucination in generated responses, and ineffective integration of retrieved context into generated output.

 First, pre-retrieval techniques.